sultanovich/motd-deb/README.md

 Also remember that all those scripts will be executed before your server starts your session & shell.
 That means the more work you do there, the longer it takes for your shell to appear.
 You can always use `time /path/to/script` to check the execution time of your script.
 Make sure all scripts together don't take longer than a second or you will have to wait for quite a long time.

-If you have any questions, don't hesitate to contact me. or not
+If you have any questions, don't hesitate to contact them.